-Here is the original Swiss müsli recipe that was developed around the turn of the century with my comments added.
-It's a very tasty combination when made this way, although our idea of what müsli is has changed over the years to be more grains and less fruit.
+Here is the original Swiss recipe for Bircher Muesli that was developed around the turn of the century with my comments added.
+It's a very tasty combination when made this way, although our idea of what müsli is has changed over the years to less fruit and more grain.

 This breakfast is gluten free if made with certified gluten-free oats.
 Always check your labels.